season-lab/fuzzolic/_sources/usage.md.txt

 0000
 ```

+If you are using the `fuzzolic-runner` container, you can find the executable in `~/solver/fuzzy-solver-cli/build/bin/fuzzy-solver`.

 #### Text UI

 By default, `fuzzy-solver` uses a text UI where it prints useful statistics about the solving process: